-On Friday, we attempted (and failed at) our first night out with Liam in tow.
-To be fair, Liam had just dealt with a long appointment with our lactation consultant where we drug out his feeding session over almost 2 hours (he got 34 ml while nursing – so just over an ounce in 20ish minutes).
+On Friday, we attempted (and failed at) our first night out with a baby in tow.
+To be fair, he had just dealt with a long appointment with our lactation consultant where we drug out his feeding session over almost 2 hours (he got 34 ml while nursing – so just over an ounce in 20ish minutes).
 Landon came home and I was already hangry and had no desire to make dinner so we decided to head out with our 5 week old.

 Our first mistake was that L’s feeding session had started 2ish hours before and he wasn’t asleep when we left.
 We set ourselves up for failure.
 He semi-fell asleep in the car but was awake by the time our beers arrived at our table.